 - Only collect data necessary to carry out the purpose that the task relates to. - Respond to requests for access to personal data within 30 calendar days (See Schools Guidance). - Treat all personal information with equal respect for confidentiality and security whether in written, spoken or electronic form. - Share of personal or sensitive data with informed consent.
 Where appropriate, the school may share information without consent if, in the school's judgement, there is a good reason to do so, such as the safety and well-being of the child/children involve and others who may affected. - Only use third parties to collect and process school's data where appropriate sharing agreements are in place, ensuring the protection of the data. - Only retain personal data for a specified time period defined by the Schools Retention Schedule.
-(See specific schools guidance on retention) - Not delay data sharing where it is necessary to protect the vital interests of any individual. - Seek approval from senior management before disclosing information for research purposes.
+(The school follows the retention guidance in the IRMS SCHOOLS TOOLKIT https://irms.org.uk/page/SchoolsToolkit) - Not delay data sharing where it is necessary to protect the vital interests of any individual. - Seek approval from senior management before disclosing information for research purposes.